-Vera Weick is a Programme Officer at the Resources and Markets Branch of the United Nations Environment Programme (UNEP).
-She has worked on environmental economics, environmental management and sustainability assessments with a focus on capacity building for more than 12 years.
+Vera Weick is a Programme Management Officer at the Secretariat of the United Nations Partnership for Action on Green Economy (PAGE).
+She has worked on environmental economics, environmental management and sustainability assessments with a focus on capacity building for more than 18 years.
 She also works on training programmes, outreach activities and programming for the Green Economy Initiative and leading the implementation of a number of partnership initiatives.

 She coordinated the production of three sectoral chapters in the Green Economy Report, including waste, cities and buildings.
 Prior to that, Vera was managing UNEP’s Trade and Biodiversity Initiative supporting countries, specifically in the African, Caribbean and Pacific Region, to analyze the social, economic and environmental impact of trade-related policies in the agricultural sector and the specific linkages to biodiversity.
 She also led the development of guidance and training manuals on policy assessment and economic instruments.

 Vera started her career with the German International Cooperation (GiZ) in Indonesia assisting the Ministry of Environment to develop a cleaner production programme.
 As part of this, she worked on the development and implementation of training programmes for small enterprises on profitable environmental management, good housekeeping and chemical management, including assignments in South Africa, Thailand, Algeria and Vietnam.

 Vera studied economics and business administration in Germany and the United States, specializing in development economics, environmental economics and marketing and completed her studies with a post-graduate training course at the German Development Institute.
 In 2017, she received the “Gender and Environment Advocate in Geneva” award.